mozilla/fx-private-relay/docs/translations.md

 Localization affects the user's experience in several ways.

-When an user first visits the Relay website, their browser gets the page in English.
+When a user first visits the Relay website, their browser gets the page in English.
 The English page is pre-rendered for fast loading.
 The page is then re-rendered into their preferred language.
 When none of the user's preferred languages are available, then the user gets English.